animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

-have a clean way to know when to call `ConfigurableApplicationContext.refresh()`, if it were even applicable for an application to do so, which is why this “feature” of {data-store-name} is not recommended for peer `Cache` applications.
+have a clean way to know when to call `ConfigurableApplicationContext.refresh()`, if it were even applicable for an application to do so, which is why this “feature” of GemFire is not recommended for peer `Cache` applications.

 </div>

 <div class="paragraph">

-For more information about 'auto-reconnect', see {data-store-name}'s {x-data-store-docs}/managing/autoreconnect/member-reconnect.html\[product documentation\].
+For more information about 'auto-reconnect', see GemFire's {x-data-store-docs}/managing/autoreconnect/member-reconnect.html\[product documentation\].